crazyflies-Package

 The Safeflie allows to safely switch between the high level commander and the low level commander.
 It provides 3 topics:

-With takeoff and land the crazyflie can be started and stopped.
+With takeoff and land the crazyflie can be started and stopped (they are of the type std_msgs/msg/Empty).
 During flight, targets can be sent using the sendTarget topic:

 Note